erisprotocol/contracts-terra/contracts/amp-governance/voting_escrow/README.md

 ### `withdraw`

-Withdraw the whole amount of xASTRO if the lock for a vxASTRO position expired.
+Withdraw the whole amount of ampLP if the lock for a vAMP position expired.

 ```json
 {